Rival420/BookAnalyzer/README.md

 ## Networking Notes

 The webhook URL you enter in the browser is called **from the Docker container**, not from your browser.
-This matters when n8n runs locally:

-- If n8n runs on the same machine via Docker, use `http://host.docker.internal:5678/webhook/analyze-book` (macOS/Windows) or the Docker bridge IP on Linux.
+The backend **automatically rewrites** `localhost` and `127.0.0.1` URLs to `host.docker.internal`, so you can just enter `http://localhost:5678/webhook/analyze-book` and it will work out of the box.

+For other setups:
-- If n8n runs on a remote server, use its public URL.
+- If n8n runs on a remote server, use its public URL as-is.
 - If n8n runs on the same Docker network, you can use the container name as hostname.
+- To override the host alias, set `DOCKER_HOST_ALIAS` in the environment.

 ## Troubleshooting